Back to Top

 GEOGRAPHIC LOCATION: Arnold campus

-SUMMARY: AACC police responded to a report of a student being disruptive in a class.
-Subject located and identified.
+SUMMARY: AACC police responded to a report of a person being verbally disorderly.
+Subject identified but already departed the location.

 GEOGRAPHIC LOCATION: Arnold campus